BestTimesToVisit.com Logo

 food

-Don't miss the 'roulottes' (food trucks) that often gather in the evenings, especially near Maharepa.
-They offer delicious and affordable local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats – a fantastic way to experience authentic Polynesian flavors without the resort prices.
+Don't miss the 'roulottes' (food trucks) that pop up in the evenings, especially in Maharepa.
+They offer delicious and affordable local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats, a fantastic alternative to resort dining.

 culture